kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

       these can be placed in the exact same place they are running now.
 If they can we simply leave them where they are running now and remove from the potential victims list.

-      ```
-      <<[UNRESOLVED PodDisruptionBudget violations]>>
-      The above reprieval works identically to current algorithm if the domain D is a single node.
-      For larger domains, different placements of a preemptor are potentially possible and may result
-      in potentially different sets of victims violating PodDisruptionBudgets to remain feasible.
-      This means that the above algorithm is not optimizing for minimizing the number of victims that
-      would violate their PodDisruptionBudgets.
+      For domain D being a single node (current pod-based preemption), the above algorithm works identically to the current algorithm.
+For larger domains, different placements of a preemptor are potentially possible and may result in potentially different sets of victims violating PodDisruptionBudgets to remain feasible.
+This means that the proposed algorithm is not necessarily minimizing the number of victims that would violate their PodDisruptionBudgets.
-      However, we claim that algorithm optimizing for it would be extremely expensive computationally
+      However, optimizing for it would be extremely expensive computationally so to not significantly hurt performance we propose to accept this limitation (if needed a better algorithm may be proposed as a separate KEP).
-      and propose to stick with this simple version at least for a foreseable future.
-      <<[/UNRESOLVED]
-      ```

    1. For the remaining potential victims, using binary search across priorities find the minimal priority N for which scheduling the preemptor can be achieved without preempting any victims